NativeScript/docs-v7/docs/ui/professional-ui-components/Chart/Axes/styling.md

 - {% typedoc_link classes:CartesianAxis,member:labelFormat%} - defines the format used to display the axis' labels
 - {% typedoc_link classes:CartesianAxis,member:labelMargin%} - defines the margin for the labels
 - {% typedoc_link classes:CartesianAxis,member:labelRotationAngle%} - defines the angle of rotation for labels.
 Requires *Rotate* value for *labelFitMode* property
 - {% typedoc_link classes:CartesianAxis,member:labelFitMode%} - defines the fit mode for labels.
-By default labels are positioned on single line but there are {% typedoc_link modules:AxisLabelFitMode,member:Multiline%} and {% typedoc_link modules:AxisLabelFitMode,member:Rotate%} options too.
+The default value is {% typedoc_link enums:ChartAxisLabelFitMode,member:None%} which means the labels are positioned on single line but there are {% typedoc_link enums:ChartAxisLabelFitMode,member:Multiline%} and {% typedoc_link enums:ChartAxisLabelFitMode,member:Rotate%} options too.
 - {% typedoc_link classes:CartesianAxis,member:labelLayoutMode%} - defines the layout mode for axis labels.
-With this property you can position labels in the {% typedoc_link modules:AxisLabelFitMode,member:Inner%} or {% typedoc_link modules:AxisLabelFitMode,member:Outer%} side of chart.
+With this property you can position labels in the {% typedoc_link enums:ChartAxisLabelLayoutMode,member:Inner%} or {% typedoc_link enums:ChartAxisLabelLayoutMode,member:Outer%} side of chart.

 For the properties not specified exclusively the default values from the chart palette are used.